chocolateboy/jquery-pagerizer/README.md

 These annotations can then be consumed by an addon or userscript which allows pages to be navigated by keyboard e.g. the <kbd>[[</kbd> and <kbd>]]</kbd> key bindings in [Tridactyl](https://github.com/cmcaine/tridactyl), [Vim Vixen](https://github.com/ueokande/vim-vixen) &c.

-`rel` values are normalized to lowercase before being added or removed e.g.:
+`rel` keywords are normalized to lowercase before being added or removed e.g.:

 ```javascript
 $('<a rel="NEXT"></a>').addRel('next') // <a rel="next"></a>